jakub-klapka/image-lightbox-wp-plugin/readme.txt

 == Developers ==

-Plugin developement continues on [Github](https://github.com/jakub-klapka/image-lightbox-wp-plugin), feel free to contribute there.
+Plugin development continues on [Github](https://github.com/jakub-klapka/image-lightbox-wp-plugin), feel free to contribute there.

 Plugin is ment to be configured primarily via filters: